Bachelor of International Business

 - In-company Graduation Assignment

-In your 4th year, you apply the knowledge, insight and skills you’ve gained during your studies to conducting research for an actual company.
+In your 4th year, you apply the knowledge, insight, and skills you’ve gained during your studies to conducting research for an actual company.
 The aim is to develop a solution for a strategic business problem at that company.
-Depending on your specialisation, this could be:
+Depending on your specialization, this could be: